ten7/hosting-drupal-on-kubernetes/lab03_statefulsets.md

 1. Using a web browser, navigate to the IP address provided by the web portal.
 2. After a moment, you should be redirected to the Drupal installation page.
 Click `Save and Continue`.
 3. IMPORTANT: Choose the **Standard** profile.
-Other profiles download files locally which aren't part of the container, and won't be present when the you re-apply your Deployment.
+Other profiles download files locally which aren't part of the container, and won't be present when you re-apply your Deployment.
 4. Continue through the installation process until you reach the **Database configuration** page.
 4. For the **Database type** select **MySQL**.
 5. For the **Database name** enter `drupal`.